RoblabWh/RobLearn/README.md

 ./_ga3c_clean.sh &&
 ./_ga3c_train.sh
 ```
 The repository contains also some intermediate step with different architectures and simulation environements (Gazebo, torse).
 Developers can check the directories.
+The directory ROS contains the software to run the trained network at a real robot e.g. turtle bot 2.

  # Dependencies
 - tensorflow